grvdshwl/Notes/Clean Code/Clean Code.md

   ### Naming Variables,Constants and Properties (Data containers) :-

-      Object/Array/Map -> use a  name which is specific and concise and describe the value -> e.g. authenticatedUser, userData etc
+      Object/Array/Map -> use a  name which is specific and concise and describe the value -> e.g. authenticatedUser, customer,seller,user etc

       String/Number ->  use a  name which is specific and concise and describe the value -> e.g. firstName, age etc

       Boolean -> ask question a true/false question -> e.g. isValid,isUserAutheticated.

+  ### Naming Function & Methods :-

+        Performs Operations ->describe the operation or what function is doing e.g. -> getUserById, saveUser,checkIsValid ,response.send() etc

+        Return Boolean -> ask question a true/false question -> e.g. nameIsValid, Purchase.isPaid() etc.